-Due: May 1 for the 2024A Bonds and

-July 1 for the 2024B Bonds,

-both as shown on the Inside Front Cover
+Due: May 1 as shown on the Inside Front Cover

-The Bonds consist of the State's \$290,015,000 General Obligation Bonds, Series 2024A (the "2024A Bonds") and the \$69,280,000 General Obligation Refunding Bonds, Series 2024B (the "2024B Bonds", and together with the 2024A Bonds, the "2024 Bonds" or the "Bonds").
+The Bonds consist of the State's \$316,940,000 General Obligation Bonds, Series 2025 (the "2025 Bonds" or the "Bonds").
 The Bonds are general obligations of the State and the full faith and credit of the State will be pledged for the payment of the principal of and interest on the Bonds.

-Interest on the 2024A Bonds is payable semiannually on May 1 and November 1 of each year commencing November 1, 2024.
-Interest on the 2024B Bonds is payable semiannually on January 1 and July 1 of each year commencing July 1, 2024.
+Interest on the Bonds is payable semiannually on May 1 and November 1 of each year commencing November 1, 2025.

-The 2024A Bonds maturing on or after May 1, 2035 are subject to redemption at the option of the State on or after May 1, 2034, and prior to maturity, in whole or in part at any time and from time to time, in any order of maturity and interest rate selected by the State (and within a maturity and interest rate by lot) at 100% of the principal amount of the Bonds to be redeemed, plus interest accrued and unpaid to the redemption date.
+The Bonds maturing on or after May 1, 2036 are subject to redemption at the option of the State on or after May 1, 2035, and prior to maturity, in whole or in part at any time and from time to time, in any order of maturity and interest rate selected by the State (and within a maturity and interest rate by lot) at 100% of the principal amount of the Bonds to be redeemed, plus interest accrued and unpaid to the redemption date.